-You’ll find a crochet hook size to suits you best for the projects you make.
+You’ll find a crochet hook size to suit the projects you make.

 Crochet Hook Sizes From Popular Brands

-Some brands don’t produce hooks in all the sizes, so its helpful to know what they do make so you can have the right hooks from your favourite brands.
+Some brands don’t produce hooks in the sizes, so it’s helpful to know what they do make so you can have the right hooks from your favorite brands.